-- Look across the portfolio, and the broader landscape, to understand opportunities for collaboration and impact - Ensure its guiding principles (e.g., health equity) are integrated into all future activities - Consider tradeoffs between investing in proven interventions vs. piloting new approaches - Design and evolve programs to address community priorities and maximize outcomes for target populations

-- Standardize and strengthen its approach to collecting and using data to measure the impact of a project - Define success for each opportunity, identify level of effort and resources required to deliver, and calibrate investments - Impact: The extent to which the opportunity is expected to have a high return on investment and tangible benefit to the target populations and broader mental health system, including through the reduction of disparities - 3.
-Fit: The extent to which pursuing the opportunity aligns
+- Look across the portfolio, and the broader landscape, to understand opportunities for collaboration and impact. - Ensure its guiding principles (e.g., health equity) are integrated into all future activities. - Consider tradeoffs between investing in proven interventions vs. piloting new approaches. - Design and evolve programs to address community priorities and maximize outcomes for target populations. - Standardize and strengthen its approach to collecting and using data to measure the impact of a project. - Define success for each opportunity, identify level of effort and resources required to deliver, and calibrate investments.